chicagopython/code-of-conduct/code-of-conduct.md

 ## Contact Information

 Anyone can report harassment.
-If someone’s behavior has made you uncomfortable, or if you witness the same happening to someone else, you should immediately contact ChiPy organizers in-person or on Slack, or send an email to the On-Call responder at chipy.conduct@gmail.com.
+If someone’s behavior has made you uncomfortable, or if you have witnessed any form of unacceptable behavior, you should immediately contact ChiPy organizers in-person, on Slack, or send an email to the On-Call responder at chipy.conduct@gmail.com.

 Organizers of ChiPy will be happy to help participants contact hotel/venue